superboxes/SuperBoxes/README.md

-i like coding, specifically web dev, I know laravel and next.js pretty well.
+i like coding, specifically web dev, I know laravel, next.js and svelte pretty well.
 I also make websites for free so hmu